HER HYMN

 The new ideas meant they needed several new findings so a new order went off from each of them to their suppliers.
 They each buoyed up their sinking hearts when they saw those bills with the thought that one has to invest to make money and they had a great plan.
 The resolve to earn back this money inspired them to redesign their tags.
 Several afternoons went into designing a card that looked professional without being blingy, rustic without being crude.
 As they threaded the strings through the hand-stamped labels they looked less and less inviting.
 It was tempting to put the new tags only on the recent pieces and let the old tags stay on the other necklaces, but in the end they took off all the old tags and replaced them.

 Because it was so hard to figure out prices for their own pieces, the women decided to price each other’s work.
-For some pieces that worked but for most of them, each had to refigure most of the penciled in prices to her fowherhymn2satisfaction.
+For some pieces that worked but for most of them, each had to refigure most of the penciled in prices to her satisfaction.
 A bit of the good-natured cooperation got worn away in the process.
 At first they thought they could reduce their time spent “manning” the booth by dividing up the times into individual shifts.
 Individually, and without consulting, each came to the conclusion they were the best salesperson for their own jewelry and if they were going to do this, they would do it well and together.
 Besides, they had been warned about how easy it was for strangers to pocket such small item, so having four eyes was better than two.

 They planned each piece of display equipment they needed, how to fit shelves and tables into their cars, who should bring which chairs and even what they would wear to show off the best pieces (even though both of them never wore any jewelry).
 Packable food was planned – all to be made and brought from home because nothing ate up profits like snacks bought at an arts and crafts faire.
 They rearranged family obligations, did all the weekend chores early and even cut each other’s hair.